Court action on Texas' migrant arrest law leads to confusion at the US-Mexico border

 Arrests for illegal crossings fell by half in January from a record-high of 250,000 in December, with sharp declines in Texas.
 Tucson, Arizona, has been the busiest corridor in recent months, followed by San Diego in January, but reasons for sudden shifts are often complicated and are dictated by smuggling organizations.

-When Biden visited the Rio Grande Valley for his second trip to the border as president last month, administration officials credited Mexico for heightened enforcement on that part of the border for the drop in arrests.
+When Biden visited the Rio Grande Valley for his second trip to the border as president last month, administration officials credited Mexico for heightened enforcement on that part of the border.
 They said conditions were more challenging for Mexican law enforcement in Sonora, the state that lies south of Arizona.

 Credit: AP